MattKetmo/moquet.net/_posts/2013-12-16-symfonycon-warsaw-2013.markdown

 Jordi started quite recently to take an interest in application & architecture monitoring.
 Monitoring becomes more and more important when building complex apps with many "moving parts".
-Lead developper of Composer, he presented us the tool he chosed to monitor [packagist.org](http://packagist.org).
+Lead developer of Composer, he presented us the tool he chose to monitor [packagist.org](http://packagist.org).

 Actually there are many tools on the market.